Wan-Chuan Kao Associate Professor of English

 “Hotel Tartary: Marco Polo, Yams, and the Biopolitics of Population.”
 Mediaevalia 32 (2011): 43-68.

 “The Tomboyism of Faith: Spiritual Tomboyism in the Cult of Sainte Foy.”
 Journal of Lesbian Studies 15.4 (2011): 412-49.

-Review of Sanctity and Pornography in Medieval Culture: On the Verge by William Burgwinkle and Cary Howie, Medium Ævum 80.2 (2011): 337-39.
+William Burgwinkle and Cary Howie.
+Sanctity and Pornography in Medieval Culture: On the Verge.
+Medium Ævum 80.2 (2011): 347-48.

-Review of Feeling Backward: Loss and the Politics of Queer History by Heather Love, Women’s Studies Quarterly 36.3&4 (2008): 327-29.
+Heather Love.
+Feeling Backward: Loss and the Politics of Queer History.
+Women’s Studies Quarterly 36.3&4 (2008): 327-29.